Immain/Python-SimpleVoiceAssistant-Aug2022/README.md

 To run this project you should need some API key's for calculations, finding phone number location, weather data, and more!
 Register for your API key by clicking the following
 - [Wolframalpha](https://www.wolframalpha.com/) - Computational Knowledge Engine
 - [Ipify](https://www.ipify.org/) - A Simple Public IP Address API

+# Future Updates
+- Be able to play music on Spotify
+- Ask Plex to play movies
+- Post messages into Discord
+- Read PDF Documents